azeempasha12/capstone_project_5/README.md

 ## Getting Started For Backend
+AB-Movies-Backend is a comprehensive backend service designed to support a front-end application for browsing, managing, and tracking movies and TV shows.
+It includes functionalities for user authentication, managing watchlists, and accessing detailed information about various entertainment media.

 ### Backend setup
 1 **Navigate to the Backend Directory:** Move into the backend directory of the project.